-Bonaire’s sea abounds with beautiful marine life and a fascinating variety of multi-colored tropical fish, there is lots to see while diving in Bonaire.
+Bonaire’s sea abounds with beautiful marine life and a fascinating variety of multi-colored tropical fish, there is lots to see while diving on Bonaire.
 The sea is remarkably calm, and conditions are superb for both scuba diving and snorkeling.

-On average, while diving in Bonaire, the visibility exceeds 100 feet (30 meters) and our average water temperature is 80 degrees Fahrenheit (29c).
+On average, while diving on Bonaire, the visibility exceeds 100 feet (30 meters) and our average water temperature is 80 degrees Fahrenheit (29c).
 The fringing reef begins close to the shore, usually a short 30 feet (10 meters) swim or less, making Bonaire world renowned for its ease of shore diving.

 Bonaire’s waters offer something special for every diver.
 Novice divers will appreciate the calm waters while diving in Bonaire, reefs that run parallel to shore, and minimal currents.
 These conditions make it an ideal location to really work on improving those buoyancy skills!
 The shallow drop-off area of the reef slope with an abundance of marine life allows for maximum bottom time, while giving new divers an opportunity to develop a level of comfort and confidence in their newly learned skills.